drewthebard/rvb/README.md

 # Grifbot
-Chat with Grif from RvB on facebook messenger, using the power of deep learning.
-Entirely unofficial.
+> Chat with Grif using the power of deep learning (Fan project)

 Message Grifbot at https://www.facebook.com/grifchatbot/

-Actual model architecture and training code is in fastai-notes repository.
-Nothing too fancy, just a 2-layer LSTM in keras trained on character embeddings from Red vs. Blue transcripts (courtesy of roostertooths.com).
-This project simply seeds the model with a message from facebook messenger, appends `GRIF: `, and replies with the dialogue the model generates.
-Due to the limited training data output may be rather incoherent, but I suppose it's part of the charm.
+Grifbot uses a 2-layer, character-level LSTM trained on Red vs. Blue transcripts (from roostertooths.com) to create similar text.
+The bot seeds this model with a facebook messenger message and replies with the dialogue the model generates.
+Due to limited training data and compute, among numerous other issues, output quality is far below the state of the art, though hopefully entertaining nevertheless.